davidycliao/flaiR/README.md

 \*: *On R 4.2.1 and 4.0.5, particularly when using the Matrix package on ARM 64 architecture Macs (M1/M2/M3), compatibility issues with gfortran may occur.
-It’s recommended to avoid this combination.*
+It’s recommended to avoid these versions.*

 <br>